reversi-fun/symbolic-spectre-tiles/README.md

 # symbolic-spectre-tiles
-This Ruby script generates symbolic exact plane coordinates for family of "spectres" tiles, expressed as a formula.
+This Ruby script generates symbolic exact plane coordinates for family of "spectres" tiles, expressed as a formula.<br>
 This Ruby script not only generates SVG files for Tile(a,b) coefficients but also produces a CSV file containing exact plane coordinates like the expression:
 ```
 ((-19.5)*A + (6.5)*B*√3)  -  ((28.5)*B + (21.5)*A*√3)*i